Third Lanark A.C.: Decline

 This game ended Third Lanark's participation in senior football in Scotland.
 In the club's final season of existence in Division Two of the Scottish Football League, Third Lanark played 38 League games, winning 34 points out of a possible 76 to finish eleventh out of twenty clubs.
 They won 13 games, drew 8 and lost the remaining 17; 67 goals were scored and 78 conceded.
 In the 1960–61 season, home and away, Thirds had attracted 555,489 paying customers to their matches; in the final season of 1966–67, just 55,543 spectators attended their matches.

 About a fortnight after the final match at Boghead Park, it was announced that Glasgow Corporation had received an offer from the Third Lanark board to sell it the land at Cathkin for housing.
 The club's board acknowledged that a lack of funds had made this move inevitable.
 Around the same time, the board also announced that it was negotiating with an estate company to build a new stadium at Bishopbriggs, to the north of Glasgow.
 In the end, the stadium was never built.

 A subsequent Board of Trade investigation into Third Lanark's affairs - which was published in November 1968 - revealed constant player squabbles and bitter internal struggles for power, as well as the fact that the corruption at Cathkin extended to defrauding the club lottery (which rarely paid out the weekly £200 prize).
-It was also disclosed that players were paid late and often in coins rather than notes, they had to make their own way to away matches, hot water was not available after matches and every appointment in the club's management was made personally by club chairman Bill Hiddelston.
-This may have been a disincentive for anyone who was not close to Hiddelston to remain working for, or remain as a shareholder of, the club.
+It was also disclosed that players were paid late and often in coins rather than notes, they had to make their own way to away matches, hot water was not available after matches and every appointment in the club's management was made personally by club chairman Bill Hiddleston.
+This may have been a disincentive for anyone who was not close to Hiddleston to remain working for, or remain as a shareholder of, the club.